apache/causeway-site/content/applib-guide/how-tos/how-to-03-022-How-to-specify-dependent-choices-for-action-parameters.md

 For example:

     public class Book {
-        public void categorize(
+        public void describeAndCategorize(
+                @Named("Description") String description
                 Genre genre,
                 Subgenre subgenre) {
             ...
         }
+        public Collection<Subgenre> choices2Categorize(
+               String description,
-        public Collection<Subgenre> choices1Categorize(Genre genre) {
+               Genre genre) {
             return genre.getSubgenres();
         }
         ....
     }

-> NOTE: at this writing this capability does not exist for properties that have dependencies.
+> **NOTE**: at this writing this capability does not exist for properties that have dependencies.
 Instead, make the properties read-only (using `@Disabled`) and provide an action to update them instead.